Maria Kalesnikava: Sentence

 Starting 4 August 2021, after almost 11 months in custody, Kalesnikava and Maxim Znak stood trial behind closed doors in the Minsk Regional Court.
 The prosecutor demanded 12 years in prison for both of them.
-Maria pleaded non guilty and called any charges against herself and Znak 'absurd'.
+Maria pleaded not guilty and called any charges against herself and Znak 'absurd'.
 Throughout the investigation and trial, the details of the charges were not publicly disclosed.
 The attorneys of Kalesnikava and Znak were under a nondisclosure agreement.
-Though the authorities promised to make the proceedings public, in fact the courtroom was filled with some strangers, foreign ambassadors who wanted to support Kalesnikava and Znak weren’t allowed inside.
+Though the authorities promised to make the proceedings public, in fact the courtroom was filled with strangers; foreign ambassadors who wanted to support Kalesnikava and Znak weren't allowed inside.

 On 6 September 2021, Kalesnikava was sentenced to 11 years in prison.
 She is serving her sentence in penal colony no. 4 (ИК №4) in Gomel.
-Both she and Znak refused to request for pardon because they believed they were innocent.
+Both she and Znak refused to request pardons because they believed they were innocent.
 They planned to appeal to a higher court.

-In a written interview, Kalesnikava told the media that in jail she was offered many times to make a movie ‘Protasevich-like’ with confessions and to admit guilt for her actions.
-In her first interview after the sentence, given by phone to BBC journalist Sara Rainsford, Kolesnikova complained that in prison ‘everyone smokes everywhere’, and the prolonged passive smoking will forever ruin her chances to come back as a professional flutist.
+In a written interview, Kalesnikava told the media that in jail she was offered many times to make a 'Protasevich-like' film recording with confessions and to admit guilt for her actions.
+In her first interview after the sentence, given by phone to BBC journalist Sara Rainsford, Kolesnikova complained that in prison 'everyone smokes everywhere', and the prolonged passive smoke will forever ruin her chances to come back as a professional flutist.
 However, she says she regrets nothing and believes that the protests of 2020 were the beginning of a new era in the country.
 According to Kalesnikava, triumph of democracy in Belarus is only a matter of time.

 On 29 November 2022, Kalesnikava was hospitalized in critical condition.
-As stated by Babariko’s press service, she was put in a punitive isolation cell no later than November 22.
+As stated by Babaryka's press service, she was put in a punitive isolation cell no later than 22 November.
 In Homel hospital she was diagnosed with perforated ulcer and had urgent surgery.
-As mentioned by Maria’s sister, she never had any problems with GI tract before prison.
-In isolation cell she was denied visits of her lawyer, had faints and hypertension.
-Only in hospital she was allowed a 10-minutes visit of her father, with three law enforcement officers present.
-On 9 December 2022, one of Kalesnikava’s lawyers Vladimir Pulchenko was disbarred.
+As mentioned by Maria's sister, she never had any problems with GI tract before prison.
+In the isolation cell she was denied visits by her lawyer, had fainting spells and hypertension.
+Only in hospital was she allowed a 10-minute visit from her father, with three law enforcement officers present.
+On 9 December 2022, one of Kalesnikava's lawyers Uladzimir Pylchanka was disbarred.

+For a long period she had been last heard from on 12 February 2023.
+In August 2023, after no news about Kalesnikava for six months, 13 cultural figures wrote an open letter to Lukashenko demanding information with no answer.
+On 17 December 2023, the Lev Kopelev Forum held a discussion in Cologne in support of Kolesnikova.
+The event was attended by former German Interior Minister Gerhart Baum, Kolesnikova's sister Tatsiana Khomich and former lawyer Lyudmila Kazak.
+She was heard from again after her father was allowed to visit her in prison on 12 November 2024.